dvdmtw98/notes/notes-vault/programming-languages/c/core-concepts/c-loops.md

 }
 ```

-#### Comma Operator
+### Comma Operator

 Depending on the usage comma can be a separator or a operator

 When used as a operator the 1st expression is evaluated and its value is discarded
-The 2nd expression is evaluated and its value becomes the value of the entire expression
+The 2nd expression is evaluated and its value becomes the value of the expression
 The 1st expression should cause a side-effect for it to have a purpose

-Comma operator has the lowest precedence of the operators and It is left associative
+Comma operator has the lowest precedence of the operators, it is left associative

 [Comma operator - Wikipedia](https://en.wikipedia.org/wiki/Comma_operator)